GMOD/jbrowse-components/website/blog/2022-12-16-yearinreview.md

 In v2.3.1, we introduced the ability to render the connection between paired-end and split-long reads using arcs!
 This style of view is similar to what we offered in the "breakpoint split view" but is more easily accessible being simply a linear genome view track rather than a custom view type!

 We also created the "read cloud view" which stratifies the reads according to "insert size".
 Each of these features is similar to ones available in JBrowse 1, but has the added ability in JBrowse 2 to be able to connect across discontinuous regions (xref https://jbrowse.org/docs/paired_reads.html for JBrowse 1).

-The arcs will color themselves according to read orientation (e.g. blue, teal, and green indicate various types of inversions or duplications) as well as insert size (pink is dynamically added if the insert size is statistically too small, which read is added if the insert size is statistically too large, each using +/- 3sd as a measure).
+The features will color themselves according to read orientation (e.g. blue, teal, and green indicate various types of inversions or duplications) as well as insert size (pink is dynamically added if the insert size is statistically too small, which read is added if the insert size is statistically too large, each using +/- 3sd as a measure).